Justin Martínez (baseball): Career

 Martínez was optioned to the Triple-A Reno Aces to begin the 2023 season.
 In 25 games for the Triple–A Reno Aces, he posted a 4.18 ERA with 38 strikeouts and 5 saves in 28 innings of work.
 On June 27, 2023, Martínez was promoted to the major leagues for the first time.
 He went unused out of the bullpen and was optioned back to Reno on June 29, becoming a phantom ballplayer.
 He was promoted for a second time on July 7, making his MLB debut the same day, allowing two runs in one inning against the Pittsburgh Pirates.
 In 10 games during his rookie campaign, Martínez struggled to a 12.60 ERA with 14 strikeouts across 10 innings pitched.

 Martínez was again optioned to Triple–A Reno to begin the 2024 season.
-He made 64 appearances for the Diamondbacks, posting a 5-6 record and 2.48 ERA with 91 strikeouts and 8 saves across 72 2/3 innings pitched.
+He made 64 appearances for the Diamondbacks, posting a 5–6 record and 2.48 ERA with 91 strikeouts and 8 saves across 72 2/3 innings pitched.

 On March 21, 2025, Martínez and the Diamondbacks agreed to a five-year, $18 million contract extension.
-In 17 appearances for the team, he compiled a 1-2 record and 4.11 ERA with 22 strikeouts and five saves across 15 1/3 innings pitched.
+In 17 appearances for the team, he compiled a 1–2 record and 4.11 ERA with 22 strikeouts and five saves across 15 1/3 innings pitched.
 On June 10, Martínez was placed on the injured list due to a right UCL sprain.
 Three days later, it was announced that Martínez would undergo Tommy John surgery, ending his season.

+On August 17, 2026, Martínez was activated from the injured list for his season debut and return from surgery.

+Martínez pitched an immaculate inning against the Texas Rangers on September 11, 2026, in the bottom of the 6th inning.
+It was the fifth in franchise history and the second of the Diamondback's 2026 season following Michael Soroka on March 30.
+He threw out the side against Wyatt Langford, Evan Carter, and Jake Burger.